ue22-p21/web-intro/README.md

 # purpose

-a very short introduction course on the 3 Web pillars : HTML CSS and JavaScript
+this repo contains a very short introduction course on the 3 Web pillars : HTML CSS and JavaScript

 # installation

+as usual the course can be run on nbhosting; if you want to  to read it locally on your computer, do the following

+## foreword

+* **PREREQUISITES**
+  the instructions below assume you have installed the common stack used for the S1 courses, namely `miniconda` + `bash` + `git` + `vs-code`
-**WARNING**
+* **WARNING**

-the installation instructions below can be reasonably achieved on MacOS and Linux; note that on Windows, they involve the installation of some Visual-Studio components, which is a little intrusive and take a looonng time...
+  note that on Windows, the installation instructions below involve the installation of some Visual-Studio components, which is a little intrusive and take a looonng time...

-in order to read this course on your computer, do the following

 ## create a virtualenv